paleo

 Ingredients:

-• A handful of strawberries and 1/2 small mango or 1/4 large; for a very low carb version you can just use mixed berries and skip the mango (assorted frozen forest fruit works well, available in all supermarkets)
+• A handful of strawberries or mixed berries and 1/2 small mango or 1/3 spotty banana; for a low carb version you can just use mixed berries and skip the mango or banana (assorted frozen forest fruit works well, available in all supermarkets)

 • 2 tea spoons of chia or flax seeds